South Fayette School District Suspends Teacher For ‘Inappropriate, Offensive And Unacceptable’ Assignment About Slavery

 By: KDKA-TV News Staff

-SOUTH FAYETTE TOWNSHIP (KDKA) — The South Fayette Township School District says they have suspended a teacher over a controversial social studies assignment on the topic of slavery.READ MORE: Diocese Of Greensburg Celebrates 70th Anniversary With Special Mass
+SOUTH FAYETTE TOWNSHIP (KDKA) — The South Fayette Township School District says they have suspended a teacher over a controversial social studies assignment on the topic of slavery.READ MORE: Pittsburgh Public Schools Takes Students Not Attending Online Classes To Truancy Court

 According to the district, a student alerted the administration to the piece of homework and they were then able to review it.